 Social media is one area that has experienced substantial growth, with sites such as Facebook going from zero to a staggering 1.5 billion users worldwide, in just 13 years.

-Twitter remains one of the more popular sites and by the end of 2016, the platform reportedly had over 317 million active users.
+Twitter remains one of the more popular sites and the platform reportedly has over 126 million active users.

 Key Twitter facts & figures

 - Around 6k tweets are sent every second – that’s over 350,000 tweets sent per minute, 500 million tweets per day and around 200 billion tweets per year

 - The countries with the highest number of Twitter users are the United States, Japan, the UK, Saudi Arabia Turkey and Brazil

 - Over 67% of US companies use Twitter for marketing

 Twitter and lead generation

 When used to its full potential, Twitter can be a powerful and highly effective lead generation tool for B2B companies.
 It can help you open new doors, maintain relationships with existing customers and fans of the brand, and offer a direct channel by which you can communicate with target prospects and your extended audience.